spoiboi/UML-Analyzer/README.md

 ## Objective
 Using Python, verify that UML class diagrams (written in PlantUML) accurately depict sample objects and classes, including constraints.
 Convert user-provided SQL schema to a plantUML class diagram and compare it with the user-provided plantUML code.
-Then, output a report citing inaccuracies, syntax errors, and suggested improvements to the PlantUML code.
+Then, output a report citing inaccuracies, syntax errors, and a similarity score to the PlantUML code.

 ## Research & Report
 Compare our script to the performance of AI prompted to do the same task.